damir-manapov/hands-on-multitenant-by-kind/README.md

 This will automatically:
 - **Reset the kind cluster** (delete and recreate)
-- Build and load the tenant app image
+- Build and load the tenant app and API images
-- Start the API server
+- Deploy the API to Kubernetes
-- Create two tenants (acme and globex)
+- Create two tenants (acme and globex) - each tenant automatically gets one deployment
-- Create an instance for each tenant
+- Set up ingress for API and tenants
 - Provide instructions for browser access

 **To skip cluster reset** (use existing cluster):